KevinCarroll7737/kevincarroll7737.github.io/_posts/2019-08-23-R0-Pwnage-Linux-level3.markdown

 > Need a hint?
 Okay, what differs from `strcpy()` and `strncpy()` ?

 Problem w/ `strncpy( char *dest, const char *src, size_t n )`: If there is no null character among the first n character of src, the string placed in dest will not be null-terminated.
 So `strncpy()` does not guarantee that the destination string will be NULL terminated.
-Hence, its buffer memory can't be directly overflow w/ that function.
+Hence, its buffer memory can't be directly overflow.

 Problem w/ `strcpy( char *dest, const char *src )`: The `strcpy()` function does not specify the size of the destination array, so buffer overrun is often a risk (as `strcat and strcmp`).